open-afc-project/openafc/README.md

       ```
       /var/afc_config:/var/lib/fbrat/afc_config
       ```
+**Please post comment or open issue with request to get access to the openAFC database initial archive.**

 It also needs access to the PostgreSQL 9 Database server with _fbrat_ database with special structure. (see separate )